 - You were born on or before 26 September 1955

-- You lived in the UK for at least 1 day during the week of 20 to 26 September 2021 (the “qualifying week”)
+- You lived in the UK for at least 1 day during the week of 19–23 September 2022 (the “qualifying week”)

 If you don’t get the state pension, you’ll still automatically receive the payment if you get certain benefits.

-- You don’t get the state pension and only receive 1 or more of the following benefits: Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit, OR
+- You don’t get the state pension and only receive one or more of the following benefits: Housing Benefit, Council Tax Reduction, Child Benefit or Universal Credit, OR

 - You get any other benefits or the state pension, but live in Switzerland or a country in the European Economic Area (but not Cyprus, France, Gibraltar, Greece, Malta, Portugal or Spain)